May 5, 2022

-As you might expect, the choice largely depends on the learning context, the type of users, and the didactic approach you'd like to embrace.
+As you might expect, the choice of features largely depends on the learning context, the type of users, and the didactic approach you'd like to embrace.
 Generally talking, we can identify three main scenarios reflecting such parameters:

 The scenario in which your organization operates will determine which LMS features suit your educational needs best.
 For example, online education providers should configure a learning management system with solid ecommerce features to maximize the profitability of their services as well as with good analytical capabilities to understand what their customers need and meet their requirements.

 Speaking of corporate training, the focus should be on flexibility.
 This means adopting multitenancy and role-based access features to provide trainers, staff members, customers, and corporate partners with different tools and learning resources.
 Companies should also consider integrating their LMS with HR software to deliver personalized training based on employees’ roles and departments.